IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 Optical Domain Controller (knowing that the path requires only 1 Gb/s) can report both the VP1-VP4 path, with cost 50, and the VP2- VP5 path, with cost 65.
-The Packet/Optical Coordinator can then compute the optimal path which is passing thought the VP1-VP4 sub- path (with cost 50) within the optical domain.
+The Packet/Optical Coordinator can then compute the optimal path which is passing through the VP1-VP4 sub- path (with cost 50) within the optical domain.

 ### TE topology abstraction {#topo-abstraction}